canonical/ubuntu-server-documentation/contributing/contrib-types.rst

 - Spelling and grammatical errors.
 - Updating broken links.
-- Things you didn't understand or that could be explained more clearly.
+- Unclear explanations or imprecise language.
 - Testing tutorials and how-to guide steps.
 - Fixing or creating graphics from code using Mermaid.
 If you are not familiar with the syntax, they have a live `online generator`_ tool that will create